fordfishman/git-version-control/session-1.md

 **Linux**:  Use your terminal.

 In the bash shell, run the following commands (with your information).
 The leading `$` indicates that the command should be run in `bash`.
 Do not insert an additional `$` in your own terminal.
-If the commands are successful, nothing will print to the terminal.
+If these configuration commands are successful, nothing will print to the terminal.

 To use `git` commands, we use the syntax `git SOME_COMMAND`.
 We will be using `git config` with some added parameters to set up `git`.
+We will also add the flag `--global` to make sure these settings apply to any of our future repositories.

 #### **Name configuration**